kratenko/lovem/draft/31-frames-on-the-stack.md

 In my last entry, I said I was not happy with introducing a second stack to the VM.
 Today we prove that doing this with one stack only is possible.
-It is not the solution I am going to use, but it explores a new approach, that explicitly separates parameters from values that should not be accesible from the called function.
+It is not the solution I am going to use, but it explores a new approach, that explicitly separates parameters from values that should not be accessible from the called function.

 ## `call` with parameters
 We modify our `call` opcode slightly.
-There is change in1 code, only in the comments documenting, how the stack will be effected.
+There is no change in the code, only in the comments documenting, how the stack will be effected.

 ~~~ rust title="src/op.rs" linenums="117" hl_lines="3"